Some links in this post may be affiliate links

 Watering Echeveria desmetiana with very cold water is one cause of sudden leaf loss.
 Water the plant with water that is at room temperature to avoid shocking this tropical plant.

 The second cause of sudden leaf loss in Echeveria desmetiana is underwatering.
 Water the plant liberally during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
-Reduce watering during the cold season to keep the soil slightly moist but never allow the soil ball to dry out completely.
+Reduce watering in the cold season to keep the soil slightly moist but never allow the soil ball to dry out completely.
 Learn more on how to water houseplants the right way.

 Elongated stems and misshappen in Echeveria desmetiana is caused by too little light.
 Position the plant in a brighter spot where it will receive bright light with at least 4-6 hours of direct sunshine or instal a grow light if the natural light is not adequate.
 Check out this guide on understanding light for houseplants.